kodarn/Sparsnas/README.md

 Side note: *We have set k=1024 instead of k=1000.
 As it turns out (which we will see later) the Sparsnas manufacturer have defined k as 1024 when transfering the packets.
 However, in a generic formula it might have been more correct to write it as k=1000, but that isn't applicable here in our scenario.
 One can also speculate whether its "cheaper" to shift 10 bits (i.e. k=1024) compared to the multiply/division by 1000, but we won't know that until we dump the flash memory.*

-With this in mind, we can make an assumption that the 'Data' column should contain the timing information in the fraction-denominator in some form.
+With this in mind, we can make an assumption that the `Data` column should contain the timing information in the fraction-denominator in some form.
 But to get to this, we first need to figure out the last byte in the XOR-key.

 ### Default value assumption
 In our test-unscramble operation above we received the following result: